enderandpeter/win-a2enmod/README.md

 ***********

 	a2ensite mysite
-Enables the site contained in the file mysite.conf.
+Enables the site defined in the file mysite.conf.
 If it’s not in the sites-available folder, look for it in the current directory and move it to the sites-enabled folder.

 	a2ensite mysite.conf C:\my\folder
 Enable the mysite.conf site, first looking for the file in sites-available and then in `C:\my\folder`.
 If it’s in the specified folder, copy it to the default modules folder before enabling it.